-Dr. Patricia Jordan sent us an interesting link the other day.
+Dr. Patricia Jordan sent us an interesting link.
 The AVMA has published a nice page on their website, entitled “What to expect after your pet’s vaccination“.

 - Discomfort and local swelling at the vaccination site